 The following are the number and proportion, expressed as a percentage, of members of the Board and executive officers, including all of the Company's major subsidiaries (as that term is defined in National Instrument 55-104 Insider Reporting Requirements and Reports Exemptions and the Business Corporations Regulations 2001) who have self-identified as being a woman, visible minority, person with a disability or an aboriginal person (collectively "Designated Groups").
-There is currently one woman (13%), two visible minorities (22%), nil aboriginal peoples (0%) and nil persons with disabilities (0%) on the Board, and there is currently nil women (0%), one visible minority (20%), nil aboriginal peoples (0%) and nil persons with disabilities (0%) that are executive officers.
+There is currently one woman (17%) (2024 - 0%), two visible minorities (33%) (2024 - 20%), nil aboriginal peoples (0%) (2024 - 0%) and nil persons with disabilities (0%) (2024 - 0%) on the Board, and there is currently one woman (17%) (2024 - 0%), two visible minorities (33%) (2024 - 20%), nil aboriginal peoples (0%) (2024 - 0%) and nil persons with disabilities (0%) (2024 - 0%) that are executive officers.
 The number and proportion of directors and executive officers who have self-identified as being a member of a Designated Group has been furnished by the respective directors and executive officers on a voluntary basis and such responses have not been independently verified by the Company.

 In assessing candidates and selecting nominees for the Board and appointment to executive officer positions, diversity, including representation of Designated Groups, is an important factor considered by the Board and the Compensation Committee.
 At this time, the Board has not adopted targets or written policies regarding Designated Groups on the Board or in executive officer positions, however a written policy relating to the identification and nomination of female trustees was adopted in 2017.
 At this time, the Board does not believe that quotas, strict rules, and targets necessarily result in the identification or selection of the best candidates for director or executive officer positions.
 However, having assessed the benefit of diversity in the composition of the Board, the Board (i) considers, and has directed the Compensation Committee to consider, the level of representation of Designated Groups in executive officer positions and on the Board, and (ii) views, and has directed the Compensation Committee to view, the level of Designated Group representation and diversity, including diversity in age, geography, background, and ethnicity, as essential considerations, in addition to required expertise and experience, in evaluating potential candidates for nomination to the Board or appointment to an executive officer position.